AviatrixSystems/ace-automation-day-zero/docs/_sources/docs/introduction.md

 ## Recommended Localizations

-While you could perform the tasks for these labs directly on the GitHub UI, there are certain localizations on your PC that we recommend for working in a larger environment and/or Production.
+While you will perform the tasks for these labs directly on the GitHub UI, there are certain localizations on your PC that we recommend for working in a larger environment and/or Production.
 These include:

 - [Terraform](https://developer.hashicorp.com/terraform/downloads): Even though you are executing your plans and applies in `Terraform Cloud`, there are several benefits to having `Terraform` installed locally on your workstation.
 - [Git](https://git-scm.com/): The open source vcs (version control system) supported by `GitHub`.